NC Medicaid Extrapolation Audits: How Does $100 Become $100,000? Check for Clusters!

 So, PCG (or whatever RAC) says you owe $1 million?
 Check for clusters!!!

-Posted on July 29, 2013, in DHHS, Division of Medical Assistance, Extrapolations, Health Care Providers and Services, Medicaid, Medicaid Audits, Medicaid Recipients, Medicaid Recoupment, North Carolina, PCG, Post-Payment Reviews, Public Consulting Group, RAC, RAC Audits, Regulatory Audits, Tentative Notices of Overpayment and tagged Audit, DHHS, Division of Medical Assistance, DMA, Extrapolations, Health care, Health care provider, Medicaid Audits, Medicaid Extrapolation, Medicaid recipients, Medicaid Services, North Carolina, North Carolina Department of Health and Human Services, PCG, Post-Payment Review, Post-payment reviews, Public Consulting Group, Recovery Audit Contractor, Tentative Notice of Overpayment.
+Posted on July 29, 2013, in Division of Medical Assistance, Extrapolations, Health Care Providers and Services, Medicaid, Medicaid Audits, Medicaid Recipients, Medicaid Recoupment, NC DHHS, North Carolina, Post-Payment Reviews, Public Consulting Group, RAC, RAC Audits, Regulatory Audits, Tentative Notices of Overpayment and tagged Audit, Division of Medical Assistance, DMA, Extrapolations, Health care, Health care provider, Medicaid Audits, Medicaid Extrapolation, Medicaid recipients, Medicaid Services, NC DHHS, North Carolina, North Carolina Department of Health and Human Services, PCG, Post-Payment Review, Post-payment reviews, Public Consulting Group, Recovery Audit Contractor, Tentative Notice of Overpayment.
 Bookmark the permalink.
-12 Comments.
+15 Comments.